pchemguy/SQLiteC-for-VBA/index.md

 <img src="https://raw.githubusercontent.com/pchemguy/SQLiteDB-VBA-Library/develop/Assets/Diagrams/Class Diagram.svg" alt="Class Diagram" width="100%" />
 <p align="center"><b>Figure 1.
 Class diagram</b></p>

-The main (public) class of the library is *SQLiteDB* (Fig. 1).
+From the calling code's perspective, the top-level API object is *SQLiteDB* (Fig. 1).
 It uses the *Introspection* subpackage to generate appropriate SQL code, runs the query via the ADODB library, and exposes the resulting ADODB.Recordset object.

 The main class of the *Introspection* subpackage, *SQLiteSQLDbInfo*, contains most of the routines generating SQL code used to obtain database-related information.
 A separate supporting module *SQLiteSQLDbIdxFK* is responsible for bulky code related to indices and foreign keys.
 SQL code focused on the engine-related information is provided by another supporting module, *SQLiteSQLEngineInfo*.
 The functionality of both supporting modules is exposed on the main subpackage class via proxies.